fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Remove-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -Name
-The name of the firewall rule to delete.
+Specifies the name of the firewall rule that this cmdlet removes.

 ```yaml
 Type: String